minetest/minetest/doc/lua_api.md

           -- ^ Sets background color of nametag
           -- `false` will cause the background to be set automatically based on user settings -- Default: false
+          font = "normal",
+          -- ^ Can be `"normal"` for the default font and `"mono"` for the monospaced font bold = true,
+          -- ^ If true the text is bold
+          italic = false,
+          -- ^ If true the text is italic
       }
       ```